 Ordinary income distributions

-Most dividends from REITs are ordinary income.
+Dividends from REITs are almost always ordinary income.
 Box 1 of the 1099-DIV, where a REIT reports such dividends, has two parts:

-- Box 1a shows dividends that will be taxed at your regular income tax rate, the same as wages from a job.
-Most ordinary income REIT dividends fall into this category.
+- Box 1a shows your "ordinary dividends" or total dividends.
+These will normally be taxed at your regular income tax rate, the same as wages from a job, unless a portion or all of them are "qualified dividends".

-- Box 1b shows "qualified dividends" that are taxed at lower rates because they represent dividends from a longer-term investment.
-Whether dividends are qualified depends on the nature of the investment that earned the money being passed along to REIT shareholders.
+- Box 1b shows "qualified dividends".
+These qualified dividends are included in the amount shown in Box 1a and are not in addition to the amount in Box 1a.
+This portion of qualified dividends gets taxed at lower capital gains rates.
+Generally, dividends from REITs are automatically exempt from being qualified dividends.
+Whether dividends are qualified depends on the nature of the investment that earned the money being passed along to shareholders.

 Capital gains distributions